aurelberra/voyant_tools/workshop/2018-06-28_voyant_tools_intro_paris.md

 ## 1. À propos de Voyant Tools

 > Voyant Tools is a web-based text analysis, reading and visualization environment.
 Developed by a small team of digital humanities scholars led by Stéfan Sinclair and Geoffrey Rockwell, Voyant Tools is designed for a very wide range of applications and users, from students to researchers and journalists to market analysts.
 It strives to balance user-friendliness with a range of analytic and interpretive functions.
-(Fichier [*Readme*](https://github.com/sgsinclair/Voyant/blob/master/README.md) de l’entrepôt GitHub contenant le code de Voyant Tools)
+(Incipit du fichier [*Readme*](https://github.com/sgsinclair/Voyant/blob/master/README.md) de l’entrepôt GitHub contenant le code de Voyant Tools)

 * Étapes du projet
     * Depuis les années 1990 : Humanities Computing et Digital Humanities au Canada (cf. [TAPoR](http://tapor.ca/home), the Text Analysis Portal for Research)